How to Setup Replicate MySQL on RHEL 7

 my.cnf be master

-for apply that configured you must restart mysqld
+for apply that configuration you must restart mysqld

 # systemctl restart mysqld

-You must have one or more databases to replicate, and this time i want create three database in master server.
+You must have one or more databases to replicate, and this time I want to create three databases in the master server.

 # mysql -u root -p